-This paper presents an econometric assessment of the presence and importance of the neo-Fisher effect in postwar data.
-It formulates and estimates an empirical model driven by stationary and nonstationary monetary and real shocks.
-In accordance with conventional wisdom, temporary increases in the nominal interest-rate are found to lead to a decrease in inflation and output and an increase in real rates.
-The main result of the paper is that permanent monetary shocks that increase the nominal interest rate and inflation in the long run cause short-run dynamics characterized by increasing interest rates, inflation, and output, and decreasing real rates.
-Permanent monetary shocks are estimated to explain 45 percent of the variance of inflation changes.
-The paper then estimates a standard new-Keynesian model driven by permanent and stationary but persistent inflation-target shocks as well as a battery of other conventional monetary and real disturbances.
-It finds that 50 percent of the variance of inflation changes is accounted for by monetary shocks that induce positive short-run comovement in the interest rate and inflation.
+This paper assesses the presence and importance of the neo-Fisher effect in postwar data.
+It formulates and estimates an empirical and a new Keynesian model driven by stationary and nonstationary monetary and real shocks.
+In accordance with conventional wisdom, temporary increases in the nominal interest rate are estimated to cause decreases in inflation and output.
+The main finding of the paper is that permanent monetary shocks that increase the nominal interest rate and inflation in the long run cause in the short run increases in interest rates, inflation, and output, and explain about 45 percent of inflation changes.